viettbao/viettbao/README.md

 ## Hi there 👋
 My name is Dao Viet Bao.
-Im a Software Developer in Ha Noi, Viet Nam.
+Im live and work in Ha Noi, Viet Nam.
 I am a person with a strong passion for technology, not afraid to learn to upgrade skills and improve myself.

 - 🤔 Call me: Bao